 Marco Andretti, who currently competes for the 13th consecutive year in the IndyCar Series, is an American racing driver and third generation of one of the most famous racing families in the world.
 His grandfather is legendary Mario Andretti, while Michael Andretti is Marco’s father.

 With this kind of pedigree, it was clear that Marco will follow the footsteps of his ancestors.
-He was born on 13th of March, 1987 in Nazareth, Pennsylvania, and at the age of 16, he began to race in Barber Formula Dodge Eastern Championship.
+He was born on March 13, 1987, in Nazareth, Pennsylvania, and at the age of 16, he began to race in Barber Formula Dodge Eastern Championship.
 In 2004, Andretti won the titles in Barber National and Southern class.

 In 2005, Marco raced in the Star Mazda Championship, one of the IndyCar feeder series, but also enrolled a couple of notable results in the Indy Lights Series.
 Driving for Andretti Green Racing, the team of his father, Marco appeared in six races and scored three wins – at St. Petersburg, Indianapolis, and Sonoma.
 He was also 2nd at Watkins Glen and 3rd at Kentucky Speedway before finishing 10th overall.